saptarshibasu/aws-study/README.md

 * **Geolocation Based Routing** - A separate A record for each IP.
 Each A record is mapped to a location and the routing happens to a specific server depending on which location the DNS query originated.
 Good for scenarios where different website will have different language labels based on location
 * **Multivalue Answer** - Simple routing with health checks of each IP
 * **Geoproximity** - Must use Route 53 Traffic Flow.
 Routes traffic based on geographic location of users and resources.
 This can be further influenced with biases
+* You configure active-active failover using any routing policy (or combination of routing policies) other than failover, and you configure active-passive failover using the failover routing policy
+* Amazon Route 53’s DNS services does NOT support DNSSEC at this time

 ## RDS